ElectricThanhTung/ESP-Debug/README.md

     <br>
     <br>

-    >**NOTE**: If you want to synchronize the selected com port with ESP-IDF extension you can do as following example:
+    >**NOTE**: If you want to synchronize the selected COM port with ESP-IDF extension you can do as following example:
     >```json
     >"port": "${config:idf.portWin}"
     >```